gsoft-inc/wl-hopper/packages/components/README.md

 # @hopper-ui/components

 > [!IMPORTANT]
-> Key information: This version of the package is in pre-release; it is not recommended for production use.
+> Key information: This version of the package is in prerelease; it is not recommended for production use.

 Hopper is a design system developed by Workleap to help create the best experience for our customers and drive consistency between all our web apps.